 If you can work around these problems, though, wide-angle lenses will become a crucial part of your arsenal.
 I use mine more than any other lens for landscape photography, and I’ve always been happy with the photos that it helps me take.
 Plus, the more you use your wide-angle lens, the better you’ll get at it.
 There is a reason why these lenses have gained such strong reputations in the world of landscape photography — they let you capture the world in a very interesting way.

-To use a wide angle lens successfully, you have to remember the importance of perspective.
-It is among the most valuable tools you have at your disposal for creating extraordinary compositions.
-Unfortunately, a huge number of photographers — including many who are very, very talented — still struggle to compose their photos well, and perspective is only the tip of the iceberg.
-It’s not something that’s easy to improve, either; only a handful of resources available go beyond the lowest-level basics (such as the rule of thirds, leading lines, and so on).
-There is no perfect answer here, and the best thing you can do is simply to keep practicing.
-However, if you want to dive into more detail on composition, I strongly recommend our eBook, “Creative Landscape Photography: Light, Vision, and Composition.”
-It is true that many photographers aren’t interested in eBooks for learning photography — in fact, with a few exceptions, I count myself in that group — but I hope that you’ll give this one a chance.
-Every bit of information it contains is intended to be as accurate and tangible as possible, in a field where accurate and tangible tips can be remarkably difficult to find.
+If you found this article useful and you want to dive into more detail on composition, I strongly recommend our eBook, “Creative Landscape Photography: Light, Vision, and Composition.”
+It is true that many photographers aren’t interested in eBooks for learning photography – I even count myself in that group – but I recommend giving this one a chance.
+Every bit of information it contains is intended to be as accurate and tangible as possible, in a field where accurate and tangible tips can be very difficult to find!